Souzinhaaz/Souzinhaaz/README.md

 # Hello there!
 I'm Gustavo de Souza.

 - 🔭 I’m currently Studying in the Federal Institute - Campus Bom Jesus da Lapa
-- 🌱 I’m currently learning NodeJS, TypeScript, React and PHP.
+- 🌱 I’m currently learning NodeJS, TypeScript, Django, React and PHP.
 - 😄 Always learning and Developing.
 - ⛹️‍♂️ I like to play sports and play guitar.